ScilifelabDataCentre/OrderPortal/README.md

 order form can be used only when it has been enabled.
 An outdated order form can be disabled; its orders will still be accessible.

-The design of the system is kept as flexible and general as possible.
+A user account is defined within each OrderPortal instance.
+The email address of the user is used as the user account identifier.

 Customisation of site logo and title is possible, and the information pages are under control of the facility administrators.

 The order form
 --------------